MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/consume-retail-server-api.md

     - **C\# proxy** – Server-side and native applications can consume the C\# binary (class library) to access the APIs and other entities.
     - **TypeScript proxy** – Client applications can consume the .ts proxy file to access the APIs and other entities.

-- **OData client** – The APIs can also be consumed from OData clients, from Postman, or by generating an HTTPS request to the Retail Server URL.
+- **OData client** – The APIs can also be consumed from OData clients, or by generating an HTTPS request to the Retail Server URL.

 To browse the metadata, open the Retail Server URL in the following format in a web browser.
 The result is a list of all the Retail Server APIs, and input and output parameters.